This post was published September 2016 and updated June 2022.

 2. Potted Plants

 While we love the idea of always having a fresh flower arrangement on your dining table, that’s not a very realistic goal.
 But a potted plant like rosemary is something we think you all can handle as it requires far less care and attention.
-Plant a small rosemary plant in a pretty ceramic pot and add some moss on top, and you’re all set.
+If you aren’t the best plant caretaker, opt for a faux plant for the same look without the responsibility.

 You’re probably sensing a theme here — a grouping of like objects in a variety of heights is a foolproof option.
-We love this arrangement because it combines sparkly, mercury glass with washed wood candle pillars.
+We love the arrangement above because it combines sparkly, gold candle sticks with a natural wood dining table.
 The two contrasting finishes feel unexpected but charming.

 7. Table Linens

 A tablecloth is a great way to give your dining room table a little personality.
 To complete the look, pair your runner with a matching napkin for a chic, cohesive feel.

 Lastly, give your dining table a pop of color with a fruit-filled bowl.
 In the image above, we used a mix of bright green and brown pears for an unexpected burst of color and texture.

 For more centerpiece inspiration, check out our YouTube channel or read these related posts: